 (c) the relevant circumstances.

+7A.2.15 Subject to clause 7A.2.3, a Market Participant must not, for any Trading Interval, offer prices within its Balancing Submission in excess of the Market Participant’s reasonable expectation of the short run marginal cost of the Balancing Facility, when such behaviour relates to market power.

-7A.2.15 In determining whether a Market Participant has made a Balancing Submission in accordance with its obligations under this Chapter 7A, the IMO may take into account:
+7A.2.16 In determining whether a Market Participant has made a Balancing Submission in accordance with its obligations under this Chapter 7A, the IMO may take into account:

 (a) historical Balancing Submissions, including changes made to Balancing Submissions in which a pattern of behaviour may indicate an intention to create a false impression in the Balancing Market;